ETA444/datasafari/docs/start.rst

 Quick Start
 -----------
 Getting started with DataSafari is straightforward.

-Install it using pip in your terminal:
+**Install it using pip in your terminal:**

 .. code-block:: console

     pip install datasafari

-For detailed installation options, including installing from the source, see the :doc:`Installation Guide <installation>`.

-Import DataSafari in your Python script:
+**Import DataSafari in your Python script:**

 .. code-block:: python

     import datasafari as ds

+For detailed installation options, including installing from the source, see the :doc:`Installation Guide <installation>`.

 |